yusuf-zain/hello-world/README.md

 # hello-world
 first usage and testing of github

-My name is Yusuf, and I am a 16 year old student in Mount Laurel, NJ.
+My name is Yusuf, and I am a 16 year old student in New Jersey.
 I am just getting into coding, specifically the python language.